nLab

 Idea

-In the foundations of mathematics, it's interesting to consider the axiom that the Category Of Sets Has Enough Projectives; in short: COSHEP (pronounced /ko:-shep/).
+In the foundations of mathematics, it's interesting to consider the axiom that the Category of Sets Has Enough Projectives; in short: CoSHEP (pronounced /ko:-shep/).
 This is more commonly known as the presentation axiom: PAx.
 It is a weak form of the axiom of choice.

 Statement

-In elementary terms, COSHEP states
+In elementary terms, CoSHEP states

-Axiom (COSHEP).
-For every set A, there exists a set P and a surjection PA, such that every surjection XP has a section.
+For every set AA, there exists a set PP and a surjection PAP \to A, such that every surjection XPX \twoheadrightarrow P has a section.

 Remark

-The full axiom of choice states that every surjection XA has a section; hence that in the above P may be chosen to be A itself.
+The full axiom of choice states that every surjection XAX \to A has a section; hence in the above PP may be chosen to be AA itself.

 This should be read in view of the definition of projective objects: